 Where the highway begins: Known as the India-Myanmar-Thailand Trilateral Highway, this road trip will begin from Moreh in Manipur, India.

-Distance from India to Thailand: Approximately 3,200KM
+Distance from India to Thailand By Road: Approximately 4,305KM

 Where the highway ends: Mae Sot, Thailand